 Common Orthodontic Problems

 Most of the time, having crooked teeth or a malocclusion (bad bite) can be traced to genetics.
 Other malocclusions stem from environmental factors.
 Below are examples of some common orthodontic problems in teens and adults.
-If you think you have one of these orthodontic problems, make an appointment today with the highly qualified Lakewood, CO orthodontist, Dr. Amy Schulte at Belmar Orthodontics to find out how the problem can be corrected.
+If you think you have one of these orthodontic problems, make an appointment today with the highly qualified Lakewood orthodontists, Dr. T.C.
+Hardy & Dr. Cindy at Belmar Orthodontics to find out how the problem can be corrected.

 A deep bite (also often called an over bite) is defined by the amount of vertical overlap of the upper front teeth over the bottom front teeth where the upper front teeth cover too much of the lower front teeth.
 Excessive overbite requires correction by an orthodontist.
 A deep over bite is commonly confused with excessive overjet.

 Deep bites can negatively impact jaw and teeth function and are often difficult to effectively clean.
 The lower front teeth may bite into the gum tissue on the roof of the mouth in a deep bite case.

 Also, chewing and biting can be difficult because the jaw cannot function normally.
 Lastly, the lips do not fit properly and may appear misshapen causing an unbalanced profile.
 Deep bites can be effectively corrected with braces.

 If you have a deep bite, make an appointment today with our highly qualified Lakewood, orthodontists, Dr. T.C.
 Hardy & Dr. Cindy at Belmar Orthodontics.

 Let us show you how braces can correct your deep bite.